Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation

 However, existing methods have several limitations. \textit{Firstly}, current methods lack \textit{generalizability}.
-The strategy of integrating ID information proves challenging to generalize across different domains and necessitates additional training.
-The current data augmentation method is not universally applicable, as it only addresses a limited number of recommendation scenarios. \textit{Secondly}, current research primarily focuses on the integration at the data-level (\textit{e.g.}, data augmentation) or model-level (\textit{e.g.}, make LLM understand ID semantics), leaving the result-level integration largely unexplored. \textit{Lastly}, there is an absence of a comprehensive framework that combines and integrates these methods into a single construct.
+Current strategy of integrating ID information in LLMs proves challenging to generalize across different domains and necessitates additional training.
+Moreover, the current data augmentation method is not universally applicable, as it only addresses a limited number of recommendation scenarios. \textit{Secondly}, current research primarily focuses on the integration at the data-level (\textit{e.g.}, data augmentation) or model-level (\textit{e.g.}, making LLM understand ID semantics), leaving the result-level integration largely unexplored. \textit{Lastly}, there is an absence of a comprehensive framework that combines and integrates these methods into a holistic solution.
 In light of these limitations, our objective is to explore the integration of conventional recommendation models and LLM-based recommendation methods in depth to address the above limitations and enhance recommendation performance.